 People with substance use disorders (SUD), commonly referred to as addiction or alcoholism, often have co-occurring mental health disorders such as anxiety, depression or post-traumatic stress disorder (PTSD).
 But which condition came first?
-When seeking treatment for one condition, it is important to also enter mental health treatment, or vice versa.
+When seeking addiction treatment it is important to also enter mental health treatment, or vice versa.
 This is often called a dual diagnosis.

 It might be difficult to determine which condition came first or is more prominent.
 But really, the primary condition is not as important as it might seem.
-Both conditions will need to be addressed while in treatment, as ignoring one will likely cause recurrence of the other.
+Both conditions will need to be addressed while in treatment.
+Ignoring one will likely cause recurrence of the other.
 According to the National Institute on Drug Abuse, SUD is itself a form of mental illness.

 Anxiety disorders are the most common disorders among both adults and adolescents in the United States.
 About a quarter of teenagers have an anxiety disorder, which can result in poor performance in school and additional behavioral problems.

 Clinical depression, anxiety and PTSD are not, however, only symptoms of addiction.
-While removing substances that exacerbate mental health issues is necessary for treating your conditions, programs that focus strictly on recovery from addiction will not allow you to recover from mental health disorders.
+Removing substances that exacerbate mental health issues is necessary for treating your conditions.
+But programs that focus strictly on recovery from addiction will not allow you to recover from mental health disorders.
 If you are not putting as much effort into it as you are into your addiction, you might be at risk for the cycle of feeling out of control and unable to cope.

 If you or a loved one are struggling with addiction and/or mental health disorders, there is help.
 At Amatus Recovery Centers across the country we offer a full continuum of care from mental health residential drug and alcohol treatment.
 We offer medication evaluation and stabilization, individual cognitive behavioral therapy sessions, and long term group therapy at either our inpatient mental health facility or our outpatient centers for addiction and mental health.

-The easiest way to recover from addiction and mental illness is to seek help.
-Call an admissions specialist today at 833-216-3079 to learn about our treatment options and determine which one is right for you.
+The easiest way to recover from issues regarding mental health and substance use is to seek help.
+Call an admissions specialist today at 833-216-3079 to learn about our treatment programs and determine which one is right for you.

 Amatus Recovery Centers is a national leader in substance abuse treatment.
-A division of Amatus Health, offers treatment for drug and alcohol addiction as well as co-occurring mental health disorders in facilities across the country.
+A division of Amatus Health, ARC offers treatment for drug and alcohol addiction as well as co-occurring mental health disorders in facilities across the country.
 To learn more visit amatusrecoverycenters.com.